NSRitz999/lunar_transfer/README.md

 sudo rm -r .git
 ```

-This is to remove the `ftk_template_app` repository information and enable you, the developer, to easily add a remote repository for this app.
+This is to remove the `lunar_transfer` repository information and enable you, the developer, to easily add a remote repository for this app.
 See?
 Simple Setup XD.